 - Glued-laminated timber (glulam): Glulam is made by gluing together layers of timber to create a large, strong beam.
 It is often used for the framing of wooden bridges.

 - Cross-laminated timber (CLT): CLT is made by gluing together layers of timber at right angles to create a solid panel.
 It is often used for the decking and framing of wooden bridges.
+Cross-laminated timber (CLT) is an engineered wood product that consists of multiple layers of lumber boards glued together at right angles to each other.
+CLT has gained popularity in recent years for various construction applications, including bridges.

 - Redwood and cedar wood: These species of wood are naturally resistant to rot and decay, making them a popular choice for outdoor applications.
 They are commonly used for the decking and railings of wooden bridges.